 - Damage to a locked vehicle resulting from an attempt to gain entry.

-- Transportation to and or from your disabled vehicle.
-(But CAA will help make arrangements for you at your expense.)
+- Transportation to and/or from your disabled vehicle.
+(Note that CAA will help make arrangements for you, at your expense.)

-- Loss, damages or unsatisfactory workmanship resulting from an ERS facility providing the service.
-In most areas, ERS facilities are independent business and are not employees of CAA or its affiliates.
-CAA will help mediate between the member and contractor any vehicle repairs and damage complaints as a result from Road service provided by the contractor.
-If your vehicle cannot be made operable by providing services as listed, CAA will assist you in finding the nearest open place of repair.
+- Loss, damages or unsatisfactory workmanship resulting from a roadside assistance facility providing the service.
+In most areas, roadside assistance facilities are independent business and are not employees of CAA or its affiliates.
+CAA will help mediate between the Member and contractor should any vehicle damage complaints or repair work arise as a result from roadside assistance being provided by the contractor.
+If your vehicle cannot be made operable by providing services as listed, CAA will assist you in finding the nearest operating place of repair.

 - Charges for services that exceed the benefits listed will be at the prevailing hourly service call rate or mileage rate of the region where service is provided.
-Rules and privileges of Emergency Road Service are subject to change without notice.
+Rules and privileges of ERS are subject to change without notice.
+Members cannot use a second road service call to extend their towing distance for the same breakdown event.

-- Motorcycles with or without a sidecar are covered under CAA Plus and Premier coverage.
-However, due to differences in service terms in the U.S. Members may expect to pay for service provided to motorcycles while travelling in the U.S. and may submit their original receipts their Club for reimbursement.
+- Motorcycles with or without a sidecar are covered under CAA Plus® and Premier® coverage.
+However, due to differences in service terms in the U.S., CAA Members should expect to pay for service provided to motorcycles while travelling in the U.S. and can submit original receipts their Club for reimbursement.